GrinonBarrett/Taksidos/Placeholder Creature.md

 [Prcp] 6 (+2)
 [Empy] 5 (+1)

 **Run Speed**: It may run up to 1.5 yards per move by using its hand.
+The cordogobil can jump even without its hand.

 **Climb speed**: It may climb up to 4 yards per move, presuming it is reasonable terrain to do so.